-Kindergarten students began the year by learning about toys, play, and sharing.
+Kindergarten students began the year by learning about toys, play, and sharing in order to be good classmates.
 Students studied different attributes of toys, such as a shape and color.
 Then students shifted their focus to discussing what their favorite toys are and why.
+Students created their own stuffed animals and shared them at our celebration of learning.

 Kindergarten built their literacy and science skills as they engaged in a study of weather.
 Students began by building knowledge of different types of weather and then moved to how weather differs around the world and how it affects people.
-A local meteorologist visited our students on Zoom and shared how the weather works.
-Students created their own video forecasts, where they explained the weather and gave advice on how to prepare for it.
+Students became experts on weather and created books where they explained the weather and gave advice on how to prepare for it.

 Kindergarten students then learned about the importance of living things by studying plants and trees.
 Students explored the life cycle of a plant and how a tiny seed becomes a tree.
-Then, students learned about what trees need to survive and the different parts of a tree.
+Then, students learned about what trees need to survive and the different parts of a tree at fieldwork with the Ohio Department of Natural Resources.